jessicaseto/reactnd-project-myreads-starter/README.md

 ![Main Page](/src/img/myreads.jpg?raw=true "Main Page")

-Browse through the three bookshelves, "Currently Reading", "Want to Read", and "Read".
+Browse through the three bookshelves, "Currently Reading", "Want To Read", and "Read".
 You may change which shelf a book belongs in by changing the select option in the select menu on a particular book.

 ![Shelf Select](/src/img/shelfselect.jpg?raw=true "Shelf Select")